 What is an order of magnitude?

 With scientific progress, people are able to study objects and structures that seemed inaccessible centuries ago.
-For instance, chemistry can use precise equipment to look at particles, while astronomers are able to find out more and more about planets and galaxies many light-years away.
+For instance, chemistry can use precise equipment to look at particles, while astronomers can find out more and more about planets and galaxies many light-years away.

 Whichever side you're on, it may prove tiring or even difficult to make calculations about objects that are so tiny or so huge.
-Of course, we can always convert the units to their smaller/larger equivalents, but there's a far more elegant way of dealing with this problem - scientific notation.
+Of course, we can always use a conversion calculator and convert the units to their smaller/larger equivalents, but there's a far more elegant way of dealing with this problem – scientific notation.